Lesson: 5

 My Old Home by Lu Xun

+Lu Xun (1881-1936) was born to a family with a strong Confucian background.
+He is commonly known as the ‘Father of Modern Chinese Literature'.
+The story ‘My Old Home’ is taken from his short story collection ‘Hometown’.
 'My Old Home' is a story about Xun’s memories from youth to middle age, that reveals the conflict between memories and realities.
 The story describes how Xun feels while being away from home for many years.
-When he arrives at his long-past home, his memories are forced to come to confront with the realities.
+When he arrives at his long-past home, his memories are forced to confront the realities.
 His prior ideas and understandings of the world come into conflict with his realities.
-Throughout the story the narrator talks about different things that happened in the past in his old home.
+Throughout the story, the narrator talks about different things that happened in the past in his old home.
 When the narrator comes back, he realizes that many things have changed and they are not what he expects them to be.
 The old house represents all of the old memories that narrator has.
 When he looks back on the old house, he will be reminded of the memories that stay with the house.

 Themes: